Matthew 10:34: Analysis

-This wording seems to be at variance with Jesus' title of "Prince of Peace" (See Isaiah 9:6,7; 65:25).
-However Lapide explains He comes to bring a spiritual peace of mind and a peace among the faithful, but not an earthly peace.
+This wording seems to be at variance with Jesus' title of "Prince of Peace" (see Isaiah 9:6,7; 65:25).
+However, Lapide explains He comes to bring a spiritual peace of mind and a peace among the faithful, but not an earthly peace.

-The term for the sword used in the original text describes as a makhaira.
+This is a much-discussed passage, often explained in terms of the "apocalyptic-eschatological" context of the 1st century.

+R. T. France explains the verse, in context with the subsequent verse 35: "The sword Jesus brings is not here military conflict, but, as vv.
+35–36 show, a sharp social division which even severs the closest family ties. … Jesus speaks here, as in the preceding and following verses, more of a division in men’s personal response to him."